Health & Wellness

 It’s hard to trust anyone with the title organic.
 Organic is now big business, and everyone is getting into the game.

 Organic and clean foods are also a source of medicine for the body.
 Genuinely sick people rely on the right nutrients from organic foods as part of their healing process.
-Big businesses are messing around with people’s lives by claiming to be organic when they are not, and consumers are buying without research and with too must trust.
+Big businesses are messing around with people’s lives by claiming to be organic when they are not, and consumers are buying without research and with too much trust.
 Some of the biggest cons in the market include agave syrup which is just high corn fructose in a nice bottle and pink himalayan salt which adds no value to your plate just your monthly expenses.

 It’s pretty confusing for consumers as the bad food list expands to include burnt toasts, or anything that contains refined sugar (that covers a wide list of products found in supermarkets) and barbecue meats that contribute to cancers.
 There is also so much research out there that it can be exhausting to sieve through food trends.